bugattie/event-driven-serverless-architecture/README.md

 ---

 This modular and serverless approach ensures scalability, fault tolerance, and ease of integration across multiple services, making it ideal for modern cloud-native applications.

+---

+## How Does It Work?

+1. **Install SAM CLI**
+   Ensure you have the **AWS SAM CLI** installed on your machine.

+2. **Clone the Repository**
+   Download or clone this repository to your local machine.

+3. **Deploy the Infrastructure**
+   Open the terminal in the project directory and issue the following command:

+`sam deploy --stack-name sam-stack --capabilities CAPABILITY_NAMED_IAM`

+The output will provide the API Gateway URL.

+4. **Send an Event**
+   Use an HTTP client like Postman and make a `POST` request to the API Gateway URL.
+Ensure your request includes a valid payload as per the application's requirements.

+---

+## Verify the Output

+Check the respective AWS service consoles to observe the workflow's behavior:

+- **Amazon EventBridge**: Monitor the event bus and verify if events are being routed to the correct targets based on the rules.
+- **Amazon SQS**: Check the queue to confirm if events are correctly being placed for processing.
+- **Amazon DynamoDB**: Review the stored data to ensure events are being stored as expected.

+You may choose to switch between different categories (e.g., `api_gw`, `sns`, `step_function`) to test various scenarios and observe how the system handles different types of events.

+---

+## Clean Up Resources

+When you’re done testing or running the workflow, you can remove all provisioned resources with the following command:

+`sam delete --stack-name sam-stack`